allenanswerzq/codex/codex-rs/core/gpt_5_codex_prompt.md

 - Do not make single-step plans.
 - When you made a plan, update it after having performed one of the sub-tasks that you shared on the plan.

+## llmcc tool

+llmcc is a lightweight indexing engine for files or folders of a codebase, given a symbol name, like class/struct, function etc. it can find all the related code for you.

 ## Codex CLI harness, sandboxing, and approvals

 The Codex CLI harness supports several different configurations for sandboxing and escalation approvals that the user can choose from.